jmandel/fhircast-docs/docs/content-sharing-research.md

 The HUB SHALL distribute a corresponding event to all applications currently subscribed to the topic.
 The Hub SHALL replace the `versionId` in the request with a new `versionId` generated and retained by the Hub.

 ### [FHIR resource]-select
-A `[FHIR resource]-select` event will be posted to the Hub when an application desires to indicate that one or more FHIR resources are to be made visible, in focus or otherwise "selected".
-It is assumed that an observation with the specified `id` is contained in the current anchor context's content, the Hub MAY or MAY NOT provide validation of its presence.
+A `[FHIR resource]-select` request will be made to the Hub when an application desires to indicate that one or more FHIR resources contained in the anchor context's content are to be made visible, in focus, or otherwise "selected".
+It is assumed that an FHIR resource (e.g., observation) with the specified `id` is contained in the current anchor context's content, the Hub MAY or MAY NOT provide validation of its presence.

 This event allows other participating applications to adjust their UIs as appropriate.
 For example, a reporting system may indicate that the user has selected a particular observation associated with a measurement value.
-After receiving this event an imaging reading application which created the measurement may wish to change its user display such that the image from which the measurement was acquired is visible.
+After receiving this event an image reading application which created the measurement may wish to change its user display such that the image from which the measurement was acquired is visible.

 If a resource is noted as selected, any other resource which had been selected is no longer selected (i.e. an implicit unselect of the previously selected resource).
 Additionally, an application may indicate that all selections have been cleared by posting a `DiagnosticReport-select` with an empty `select` array.